anonRipper/Shitkai-Shader/README.md

 # In regards to custom models

-This script is intended for models that are ripped from the game, so my support/help is very limited on this matter.
+This shader is intended for models that are ripped from the game, so my support/help is very limited on this matter.

 # Contact